BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 in docker container.

+Remark: In case you need to deloy a new release of the BPA Lab solution, it may be required to remove images (at least of process application) before executing docker compose -up e.g. via Docker Desktop application.

-4. (open issue) Check container status.
-In case not all containers are started sucessfully, please restart these containers.
+4. (open issue) Check container status (e.g. in Docker Desktop Application).
+In case not all containers are started sucessfully, please restart these containers after some time.
+Remark: In case you have limited RAM/CPU, the start of components/container (e.g. Camunda task list) may require few minutes.

 5. (only for initial setup) To use the data architecture / dashboards: please follow the guideline "Necessary configurations for the use of the data architecture during initial installation or reinstallation" in the Wiki

-6. Run solution (refer to "User Guide for End to End Process Execution" in wiki)
+6. Run solution (refer to "User Guide for End to End Process Execution" in wiki).
+The application can be accesses via URL, which are visible in Docker Desktop.

 7. Run the following command only to shut down the containers gracefully:
    "docker compose -f docker-compose-processes.yml down" to